Leo7k/GenerateGUIforCLI/README.md

 # How to run?
 Download the entire repository zip archive and unpack it in any folder.
 There are three possible ways to run:

- 1. Open generateGUIforCLI.html in a browser.
-If this method is used, functionality will be limited - launching the application from the graphical interface will be impossible, and you will need to manually copy command line arguments.
+ 1. Open generateGUIforCLI.html with [NW.js](https://nwjs.io/)
- 2. Open generateGUIforCLI.html using [NW.js](https://nwjs.io/)
+ 2. Run generateGUIforCLI.hta (available only for Windows)
- 3. Run generateGUIforCLI.hta (available only for Windows)
+ 3. Open generateGUIforCLI.html with browser.
+This option has limited functionality - you won't be able to launch target application from browser-based GUI.

 # How to use?
 You need to load a JSON file containing the description of command line arguments for a specific application.
 After doing this, corresponding input fields will appear where you can specify the necessary launch parameters for the console application.
-Once the parameters are filled in, press the "Generate Command Line" button - a list of command line arguments that correspond to the selected graphical interface parameters will be displayed in the text field.
+Once the parameters are filled in, press the "Generate Command Line" button.
+A list of command line arguments that correspond to the selected graphical interface parameters will appear in the text field.
-If you initiate GenerateGUIforCLI outside of a web browser, you have the option to run the intended application right from the GUI.
+If you run GenerateGUIforCLI with NW.js or generateGUIforCLI.hta, you have an option to run target application right from the GUI.
 To do this, click the "Execute" button.

 # Where to get a JSON file with command line argument descriptions?
 If you don't have a JSON file with command line argument descriptions for your specific application, you need to